now browsing by tag

 - bad company corrupts good character

-- Meaning of bad company corrupts good manners
+- a story on bad company currupt good manners